sillsdev/silnlp/README.md

    ```

 6. Install [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) with the official installer
+    * For Linux/macOS/WSL users, run:
+    ```
+    curl -sSL https://install.python-poetry.org | python3 - --version 1.7.1
+    ```
+   * For Windows users, in Powershell run:
+    ```
+    (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py - --version 1.7.1
+    ```

-7. Configure Poetry to use the active Python
+8. Configure Poetry to use the active Python
    * In a terminal, run:
    ```
    poetry config virtualenvs.prefer-active-python true
    ```

-8. Install the Python packages for the silnlp repo
+9. Install the Python packages for the silnlp repo
    * In a terminal, run:
    ```
    poetry install
    ```

-9. If using ClearML and/or AWS, set the following environment variables:
+10. If using ClearML and/or AWS, set the following environment variables:
    ```
    CLEARML_API_HOST="https://api.sil.hosted.allegro.ai"
    CLEARML_API_ACCESS_KEY=xxxxx